Does Vector Quantization Fail in Spatio-Temporal Forecasting? Exploring a Differentiable Sparse Soft-Vector Quantization

 \subsection{Computational cost}

 Table \ref{tab:appendix_nparams} presents the computational costs of SVQ module and forecasting models.
-It shows that recurrent-based models have significantly higher FLOPS requirements, while non-recurrent models are more efficient.
-The proposed SVQ module is not only effective but also computationally cheap.
-Across all datasets, SVQ only slightly adds the number of parameters and FLOPS.
-The computational burden of SimVP+SVQ remains significantly smaller than recurrent-based models.
+It shows that recurrent-based models have significantly higher FLOPs requirements, while non-recurrent models are more efficient.
+The proposed SVQ module is not only effective but also lightweight: across all datasets, it introduces only a minor increase in both parameter count and FLOPs.
+Notably, the overall computational cost of SimVP+SVQ remains substantially lower than that of recurrent-based models.

 More importantly, the observed additional computational cost introduced by SVQ is primarily determined by the codebook size and dimensionality, and remains independent of the choice of base model.
 Consequently, if SVQ were applied to more complex baselines (e.g., ConvLSTM or PredRNN), the relative increase in FLOPs would be negligible.